Joshmul1/discordBots/README.md

 # discordBots

-## spongeBobMeme
-This takes a message and returns it in the format of every odd letter being upper case and even being lower case
-### Usages:
-* Type '!sponge MESSAGE'

 ## Server Region
 This allows you to change the server region from chat.
 This currently only supports EU-West and EU-Central server regions
 ### Usages: